Level 9* Special Purpose CPD Award – Accredited by TUS (10 ECTS)

 • Delivery Day/Evening: Afternoons

 • Number of Hours per day/evening: 5

-IDI/Design Skillnet member, apply directly via the TUS portal Certificate Course Registration
+IDI/Design Skillnet members can apply via the TUS portal Certificate Course Registration.**

 More events you might like